cristianc/u-boot-mt65xx/README.md

-# U-Boot for MemeTek MT6572
+# "Das U-Boot" for MediaTek MT6572
 **In 2nd bootloader mode, packed to Android boot.img*

 ## Status